perivamsi/vamsi.blog/content/posts/manager.md

 * Sometimes people hesitate to ask managers questions because it looks bad, this needs to change
 * You should feel free to ask manager anything and the manager should give an honest answer without judging you (including "no, i cannot discuss that with you yet")
 * It is a mutual agreement
+* Culture of not telling promo is a toxic one.
+You should keep your employees happy and healthy.
+Not worried and anxious.